 What's happening in the lab?

 We identified leishmanial biomarkers excreted in the urine of VL patients using mass spectroscopy.
-We then characterized these molecules (proteins), raised antibodies against them, and developed an antigen detection capture ELISA to diagnose VL.
+We then characterized these molecules (proteins), raised highly specific monoclonal antibodies (mAbs) against them, and developed a powerful antigen detection capture ELISA to diagnose VL.

-A pilot clinical study using the capture ELISA defined that these proteins can be used as powerful biomarkers to diagnose active VL.
-Tests were performed on 20 urine samples from VL patients from Brazil and yielded positive results in all of them.
-In contrast, the tests were negative when performed on more than 60 urine samples from healthy subjects, and subjects with non-VL diseases such as Chagas’ disease, cutaneous leishmaniasis, schistosomisis, and tuberculosis.
+A pilot clinical study using the capture ELISA assembled with the mAbs defined that these proteins can be used as powerful biomarkers to diagnose active VL.
+The test was performed on 69 urine samples from VL patients from Brazil and Kenya and was positive in 93% of them.
+In contrast, the test was negative when performed on more than 65 urine samples from healthy subjects, and subjects with non-VL diseases such as Chagas’ disease, cutaneous leishmaniasis, schistosomiasis, and tuberculosis.
 These results strongly indicate a high degree of sensitivity and specificity of the test for the diagnosis of active VL.